10 Best Hearing Aids of November 2024: Expert Reviewed

 • Financing: No

-The Atom Pro has a collection of features that helps it punch well above its weight class, including enhanced feedback cancellation and advanced sound processing.
+The Atom Pro has a collection of features that help it punch well above its weight class, including enhanced feedback cancellation and advanced sound processing.
 It is a small, in-the-canal (ITC) hearing aid with a rechargeable battery that lasts up to 24 hours (after charging for four to six hours) and can be charged wirelessly in the hearing aid case.
 The Atom Pro also features Audien’s newest sound processing technology, which the company says cuts down on feedback and the whistling noise that can be common in hearing aids.

 Along with the low price point, Audien hearing aids are differentiated by an unlimited protection plan, which is a step above the standard one-year warranty.
 For $4 per month, you can enroll in the plan, which covers broken, lost, and damaged devices.
 This warranty will give you a replacement pair of Atom Pro hearing aids for $34.